 Sprinkle a little nutritional yeast over it and and it’s the perfect movie night companion.

 Avoid the pre-popped and pre-seasoned popcorn though because it’s often high in sodium and artificial ingredients.

 I’m nearing the realm of over dramatic with this one, but hear me out.

 Most packaged non-dairy milks have lots of ingredients in them and are high in sugar.

 If you don’t have time to make your own nut or soy milk, I feel you.
 WestSoy and Trader Joe’s makes an unsweetened soy milk that only has two ingredients: organic soybeans and filtered water.
 Choose one of those if you buy packaged non-dairy milk.

 Oil is a highly processed food and has 120 calories per tablespoon.
 Take olive oil.
-There are lots of health benefits in whole olives but by the time they’re processed into oil, nearly all of the benefits are lost and you’re left with an extremely processed food that’s very high in fat.
+There are lots of health benefits in whole olives but by the time those olives are processed into oil it is not nearly as healthy.
+Eat the whole food instead of the extracted oil.

 7. Other Vegan Convenience Foods